Most Common Types of Industries for Small Business Owners

 Most Common Types of Industries by Region

-The start of any good business is location, location, location.
+The start of any good business location.
 An ice cream parlor would likely do better in a region that gets hotter, while a winter clothing store wouldn’t do well in the mild weather of California.
 Below is a nifty graphic from SmallBizTrends showing the most popular types of industries for each region:

 Most Common Types of Industries for Latino Entrepreneurs